 Students must pass the exam in this course (or equivalent) to get admission to the course "BIO211 Laboratory course in molecular biology".

-Midterm tests: An external examiner approves the examination tasks, but is not involved in grading the test papers.
+Midterm tests (multiple choice) and final exam (multiple choice): An external examiner approves the examination tasks, but is not involved in grading the test papers.